 The study also advises that recommendations made by land managers to restrict development of new climbing routes should be re-evaluated.

 Rock climbers can make excellent stewards for climbing areas because they return repeatedly to the same locales and often develop a deep appreciation for the location and promote it to others.
 OAC annual climbers’ surveys consistently show that over 85% of respondents climb for, “a connection with nature.”
 All published guides to rock climbing in Ontario contain sections dedicated to ensuring that climbers understand the environmental considerations of climbing on the Niagara Escarpment.
-In 2016, the OAC established an OAC Approved Program that encourages guidebook authors and other product developers to work with the OAC to ensure the inclusion of information about environmentally sustainable climbing in new editions of Ontario rock climbing guides.

 Nevertheless, like any human activity, climbing does have an impact, and as a result the OAC encourages climbers adhere to “minimal impact” and “leave no trace” practices.